-ind Mr. Flynn has over 32 years of experience in risk management, financial services, financial reporting, and accounting.
+Mr. Flynn has over 32 years of experience in risk management, financial services, financial reporting, and accounting.

-igs extensive experience with issues facing complex, global companies, and expertise in accounting, agement, and regulatory affairs for such companies.
+Mr. Flynn also brings extensive experience with issues facing complex, global companies, and expertise in accounting, auditing, risk management, and regulatory affairs for such companies.

-$\otimes$ In addition, Mr. Flynn' brings his experiences in executive leadership positions at KPMG and his service on the boards of directors of other large public companies ste
+In addition, Mr. Flynn' brings his experiences in executive leadership positions at KPMG and his service on the boards of directors of other large public companies.